dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 **INFORMATIVE TEXT:** Some backends, such as OpenXR, may only operate on a state query basis, and obviously we only query the state when `Update` is called.
 This is the reason why it's only a "where possible" requirement, because if we can't actually get the events in the order they happened from the underlying backend (like we can for GLFW, for example) then it's impossible for us to convey this up to the developer.
 However, regardless of backend-specifics, a `State` update must always be paired with an actor method call.

-The `IEventReceiver` passed into `Update` may implement multiple other actor interfaces (as defined below), and if the actor implements an extra interface (such as `IMouseEventReceiver` defined below) that would allow the backend to forward more events to the actor, the backend must do so via type checking.
-That is, if `actor` is an instance of `IMouseEventReceiver`, any mouse events are delivered to that actor.
-But if `actor` does not implement `IMouseEventReceiver`, no mouse events will be delivered.
+The `IInputHandler` passed into `Update` may implement multiple other actor interfaces (as defined below), and if the actor implements an extra interface (such as `IMouseInputHandler` defined below) that would allow the backend to forward more events to the actor, the backend must do so via type checking.
+That is, if `actor` is an instance of `IMouseInputHandler`, any mouse events are delivered to that actor.
+But if `actor` does not implement `IMouseInputHandler`, no mouse events will be delivered.

 Note that during the `Update` call, a backend must only update the device's state in the order that the events are delivered.
 For example when `IInputBackend.Update` is called:
 1. The backend has a queued "mouse down" event.
 2. The backend updates the `State` of the relevant `IMouse` for that button press.
-3. The backend calls `HandleButtonDown` on the `IMouseEventReceiver` (if applicable).
+3. The backend calls `HandleButtonDown` on the `IMouseInputHandler` (if applicable).
 4. The backend has a queued "mouse up" event.
 5. The backend updates the `State` of the relevant `IMouse` for that button release.
-6. The backend calls `HandleButtonUp` on the `IMouseEventReceiver` (if applicable).
+6. The backend calls `HandleButtonUp` on the `IMouseInputHandler` (if applicable).

 This allows the actor to work with the whole device state with the device state being representative of the time that the original event occurred.